skant11/Smart_City_SAP_Hana/README.md

 ##Project Video
 This video demonstrates the objective, problem statement, prototyping and the live demonstration of the working of the prototype.
 - [The Project Video is here:](https://www.youtube.com/watch?v=12xyXtlWDks)

+## Brief Description of the project

+The sole purpose of the project is to monitor the toxic emission of the motor vehicle in real time.
+Here are some of the benifits of the project

+- No need to stand in long queues and fix dates for PUC certificates
+- only 7-8% of the vehicles on the road emits the pollutants above permissible level.
+So why pay for PUC certification
+- The certification is provided by measuring the toxic gases once every six months, while the proposed system continously renders the toxic emission and push the data to the IoT servers
+- No hidden cost: One time installation cost
+- The system can even installed within the current OBD port availabe at the Dashbord of recently mmanufactured motor vehicles
+- Just pullout your smartphone and show the real time toxic emission data to the Traffic Officer